 Arboretums and autumn gardens in Surrey

 All change!
-The trees are turning from green to gorgeous red-brick, crimson and gold - and the best places to see them are these beautiful local arboretums and gardens.
+The trees are turning to gorgeous red-brick, crimson and gold - and the best places to see them are these local arboretums and gardens.
+Naturally, we've also included the best nearby pubs.

 Winkworth Arboretum, Hascombe

 This 46 hectare arboretum was given to the National Trust over 60 years ago and has loads of rare trees and shrubs amongst the 1,000 varieties found in the gardens, many with berries, nuts and fruits.
-You’ll also find an impressive fungi selection (none of the magic variety, sorry), although the annual Fungi Foray guided tour sadly looks to be cancelled this year.
-Adult tickets £10, child tickets £5.
-Dogs welcome on short leads.
-Pre-booking essential. nationaltrust.org.uk/winkworth-arboretum
+You’ll also find an impressive fungi selection (none of the magic variety, sorry).
+Booking is strongly recommended.
+Adult tickets £11, child tickets £5.50.
+Dogs welcome on short leads. nationaltrust.org.uk/winkworth-arboretum

 Ramster Gardens, Chiddingfold